mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/domain-zone/index.md

 Registers it with the FCC, and assigns it to an application group that they manage.

-When the operating system receives the SSID prefixed by NZ: it will request the application by the FCC.
+When the operating system receives the SSID prefixed by NZ: it will request the application by the FCC with a provided key.

 Device restrictions can also be sent via SSID handshakes for example: